djeada/Statistics-Notes/notes/time_series_analysis/random_walk.md

 ### Simulation of a Random Walk in Python

-Simulating a random walk in Python is straightforward.
-We initialize the process at some starting value (typically $X_0 = 0$) and then iteratively generate random shocks $Z_t$ to calculate each successive value $X_t$.

-Below is an example of how to simulate and plot a random walk in Python using NumPy and Matplotlib:

-Sure!
-Below is the improved version of your notes with the images included as you requested.

----

-### Simulation of a Random Walk in Python

 A **random walk** is a type of stochastic process where each value in the sequence is determined by the previous value plus a random shock.
 This concept can be useful in various fields such as finance (for modeling stock prices), physics (for modeling particle movements), or statistics (as a time series model).
 Simulating a random walk in Python is straightforward, as we iteratively add random shocks to calculate each successive value.

 The basic model for a random walk is: